NY Civic Learning Week

 Multigenerational Advocacy

-Create a multigenerational group of people to call elected officials and engage in advocacy about the importance of civic learning, media literacy, or other specific issues.
+Collaborate with a multigenerational group of people to call elected officials and engage in advocacy about the importance of civic learning, media literacy, or other specific issues.

 Op-Ed Writing